lunardao/dao/README.md

 * Permissionless but time & max cap limited entry.
 * At any point members can exit with their funds partly or fully.
 * The Squad can decide if, how and when to do next rasing events.
-* A bonding curve adds 10% to the price of $VOX (shares) for every next raising event to balance investment dillution.
+* A bonding curve adds 10% to the price of $VOX (shares) for every next raising event to balance investment dilution.
 * Every member can add more funds during the next fundraising event.
 * All Squad members share a RageQuitable portfolio together, equal to the size of their tribute.
 * The Squad can decide to open separated guilds.